 Community Recovery Program

-Please complete the online survey by September 21 to be considered for the first round of funding.
+Please complete the online survey by noon on October 15th to be considered for the second round of funding.

 The Community Recovery Program will support federally-registered charities and qualified donees in the Capital Region with flexible, general operating funds in response to the social and economic impacts COVID-19 has had on these organizations.